• General Questions

 • Please note: Exceptions to the ID requirement may be permitted for Additional Users under 13 years old.

-Revoking Additional User access must be done in person or by submitting an Additional Users Removal form, either online or in print.
-Copies of this form are also available at each location's Circulation Desk.
+Revoking Additional User access must be done in person or by submitting an Additional Users Removal form.
+A print version of this form is available at each location's Circulation Desk.

 If you require accommodations for a specific library program or event, please contact the library where the program is being held or message Accessibility Services at least seven (7) days in advance.
 This will help us ensure the needed accommodations are in place in time for the event.